jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

     - cron: '0 8 * * 1'
 ```

-`workflow_dispatch` just indicates that I should be able to manually execute the workflow from the GitHub Actions UI, and the `cron` schedule means that the workflow will run every Monday at 8:00 AM (UTC).
+`workflow_dispatch` sets it so I can manually execute the workflow from the GitHub Actions UI (for testing / as a treat), and the `cron` schedule configures the workflow to run automatically every Monday at 8:00 AM (UTC).

-Rather than rely on an environment file (which, again, should *not* be committed to version control!), I'm using [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to securely store the `VAULT_ADDR` and `VAULT_TOKEN` values.
-So I introduce those into the workflow like so:
+Rather than rely on an environment file (ew), I'm securely storing the `VAULT_ADDR` and `VAULT_TOKEN` values in GitHub [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+So I introduce those values into the workflow like so:

 ```yaml
 # torchlight! {"lineNumbers":true, "lineNumbersStart":8}